-Have you heard of group B strep?
+Have you heard of group B Strep?
 It’s a bacterial infection which can affect pregnant women and babies.
-Every year almost 800 babies in the UK are diagnosed with group B strep infection, but the lack of awareness around this topic means you’d be forgiven for never having heard of it until now.
-With 120 of those 800 babies suffering long term physical or mental disabilities or tragically dying because of a strep B infection, at Mini First Aid we wanted to make sure you were fully aware of this illness.
+Around 1 in every 1750 newborn babies in the UK and Ireland is diagnosed with early-onset group B Strep infection, but the lack of awareness around this topic means you’d be forgiven for never having heard of it until now.
+The infections that group B Strep most commonly causes in newborn babies are sepsis, pneumonia, and meningitis, and although group B Strep infection can make your baby very unwell, with prompt treatment, most babies will make a full recovery.

-Group B Streptococcus (also known as group B strep, Beta Strep and GBS) is a bacteria which lives in the intestines, rectum and vagina of around 20-40% of women and men in the UK.
+Group B Streptococcus (also known as GBS, group B Strep and Strep B) is a bacteria which lives in the intestines, rectum and vagina of around 20-40% of women and men in the UK.
 It’s important to point out it is NOT a sexually transmitted disease, it is just that some people “carry” the bacteria.
-Carrying group B strep is not harmful to the carrier, but it can affect babies around the time of birth.
-Because it is usually harmless to the carrier, most people will not know they carry group B strep, despite it being the most common cause of infection in newborn babies, causing meningitis, sepsis and pneumonia.
+Most women carrying GBS will have no symptoms, so while it is not harmful to you, there is a small chance it can affect your baby around the time of birth.
+GBS can occasionally cause serious infection in young babies and sometimes serious infections for pregnant women.

 Because most early onset infections develop within the first 12 hours after birth, they can often be identified whilst still in hospital.
 However, it is important that you are aware of these symptoms as it can take 6 days for them to emerge.